Paris police officer killed and two injured in suspected terrorist shooting

 "If you're in the area and it is safe to do so, contact your friends and family to tell them you are safe."

+Mr Hollande said at a press conference that he is convinced the attack was a terrorist act.

+Mr Hollande tweeted that his thoughts went to the family of the dead policeman and relatives of the wounded.

-Steve White, chairman of the Police Federation of England and Wales, tweeted: "The policing family is in mourning yet again."
+Steve White, chairman of the Police Federation of England and Wales, said: "Once again the police family is in mourning and it serves to underline how brave officers are putting their life on the line day in and day out to protect the public.

+"As French colleagues felt the pain of our loss in Westminster last month, we feel theirs tonight."

+Police swooped on a home in a Paris suburb o n Thursday night .